(Last Updated On: April 9, 2019)

 - End-users request help.
 PC’s break, connectivity of devices needs to occur, new staff are hired, old ones are fired.
 There is a never-ceasing ebb and flow to the needs of end-users.

 - Operational, long-term, activities are in place to keep all the equipment and software running in peak condition.
-These tasks and mini-projects are vital to the organizations livelihood and consist of maintenance and regulatory tasks done routinely.
+These tasks and mini-projects are vital to the organizations’ livelihood and consist of maintenance and regulatory tasks performed routinely.

 - Help Desk to manage all incoming work from end-user and customer communities;